1. What is Goldstone?

 3. Goldstone Versus the Mineral Aventurine

 5. Read More

 What is Goldstone?

-Articles that have been written using facts suggest the material was created by Vincenzo Miotti a physicist and astronomer born in 1712 in Murano.
-The exact formula that he used was not disclosed until his wealthy glass-making family stopped producing glass.
-Their reason for finally revealing the exact formula was likely to have been to kick-start the tradition of manufacturing goldstone once again in Venice.
+Factual articles that have been written suggest goldstone was created by Vincenzo Miotti a physicist and astronomer born in Murano in 1712.
+The exact formula he used was not disclosed until his wealthy glass-making family stopped producing glass.
+Their reason for finally revealing the formula was likely to have been to kick-start the tradition of manufacturing goldstone once again in Venice.

 In the 1860's a new formula was created based on a recipe compiled by French chemist Théophile-Jules Pelouze.
 In 1894 Henry Stephens Washington visited a glass making factory in Murano and subsequently wrote;

 The manufacture of this glass being a trade secret I could extract any information from the foreman who gave me the specimens as to the process or details of the manufacture; a fact which is greatly to be regretted.

 Having been given some goldstone he went on to write an account which included specific details about the copper crystals used in its production.